 The importance of training in cognitive ambidexterity is not just to have leaders be developed with knowledge about methods, but about developing the ability to apply them.
 It is about adaptability.
 Each person, group, and community is different and will come with their different problems in the movement.
 The key is to know the method and be able to creatively apply it when it is required.
 When Swalsing was sharing his experience as a trainer, he said, “Adaptability is very important.
 If you are trying to force something and people are not ready, it is foreign to their mind, so it takes time for you to learn how they process things.”
 Train for competence and confidence, so when faced with obstacles, the DNA of the movement will be uniquely passed along.

-SEERS
+Responsibility & Sustainability (SEERS)

+The SEERS model is based on making responsible and sustainable decisions while consider social, economic, and environmental factors.
+For a church planting movement leader it is a matter of making responsible and sustainable decisions that are consistent with the faith and will promote multiplication.